![]() |

 Lifestyle changes:

-This may include establishing a daily routine, engaging in calming activities such as yoga or meditation, and getting regular exercise.
+Ayurveda also emphasizes the importance of lifestyle changes in managing autism symptoms.This may include establishing a daily routine, engaging in calming activities such as yoga or meditation, and getting regular exercise.

 Herbal remedies:

-Some of the herbs that are commonly used include Brahmi, Shankhapushpi, and Ashwagandha, which are believed to promote calmness and relaxation.
+Ayurvedic herbs and supplements may also be used in the treatment of autism.Some of the herbs that are commonly used include Brahmi, Shankhapushpi, and Ashwagandha, which are believed to promote calmness and relaxation.

 It is important to note that while Ayurveda may offer some potential benefits for individuals with autism, it should not be used as a replacement for evidence-based treatment options.

-Always work with a qualified healthcare professional to determine the most appropriate treatment plan for your individual needs.
+Always work with a qualified healthcare professional to determine the most appropriate treatment plan for your needs.

 Conclusion